 EUDAT is a collaborative Pan-European infrastructure providing research data services, training and consultancy for researchers, research communities, research infrastructures and data centres.
 EUDAT’s vision is to enable European researchers and practitioners from any research discipline to preserve, find, access, and process data in a trusted environment, as part of a Collaborative Data Infrastructure (CDI) conceived as a network of collaborating, cooperating centres, combining the richness of numerous community-specific data repositories with the permanence and persistence of some of Europe’s largest scientific data centres.

-The EGI-EUDAT collaboration started in March 2016 with the main to harmonise the two infrastructures, including technical interoperability, authentication, authorisation and identity management, policy and operations.
-The main objective of this work is to provide end-users with a seamless access to an integrated infrastructure offering both EGI and EUDAT services and, then, pairing data and high-throughput computing resources together.
+The EGI-EUDAT collaboration started in March 2016 with the goal of harmonising the two infrastructures, including technical interoperability, authentication, authorisation and identity management, policy and operations.
+The main objective of this collaboration is to provide end-users with a seamless access to an integrated infrastructure offering both EGI and EUDAT services and, then, pairing data and high-throughput computing resources together.

 To define the roadmap of this collaboration, EGI and EUDAT selected a set of relevant user communities who are already collaborating with both infrastructures.
 These user communities are able to bring requirements and help to assign the right priorities to each of them.
 In this way, the integration activity has been driven by the end users from the start.
-The identified user communities are relevant European Research infrastructure in the field of Earth Science (EPOS and ICOS), Bioinformatics (BBMRI and ELIXIR) and Space Physics (EISCAT-3D).
+The identified user communities are relevant European Research infrastructures in the field of Earth Science (EPOS and ICOS), Bioinformatics (BBMRI and ELIXIR) and Space Physics (EISCAT-3D).

-The first outcome of this activity has been the definition of a universal use case that covers the user needs with respect the integration of the two infrastructures previously identified.
+The first outcome of this activity has been the definition of a universal use case that covers the user needs with respect to the integration of the two infrastructures previously identified.
 This use case permits a user of either e-infrastructure to instantiate a VM on the EGI Cloud Federation for the execution of a computational job consuming data preserved onto EUDAT resources.
-The results of such analysis can be staged back to EUDAT storages, and if needed, allocated with Permanent identifiers (PIDs) for future use.
+The results of such analysis can be staged back to EUDAT storages, and if needed, allocated with Permanent Identifiers (PIDs) for future use.
 To implement all the steps of this use case the following integration activities between the two infrastructures has to be fulfilled: (1) harmonisation between the authentication and authorisation model, (2) definition and implementation of the interfaces between the involved EGI and EUDAT services.

 The first step to implement the universal use case has been the development of a pilot that was demonstrated at the EGI Community Forum 2016 (Bari, IT).
-This pilot involves accessing both EGI and EUDAT services using X.509 digital certificate proxy using accounts.
+This pilot involves accessing both EGI and EUDAT services using a X.509 digital certificate proxy using accounts.
 The same account, identified by an X.509 Distinguished Name (DN), had been registered on both infrastructures.
 One the proxy certificate is created, the pilot uses this credential to:

 instantiate a virtual machine on the EGI federated cloud with standard Globus client tools preinstalled on the virtual machine